102 Animals on University Property

 D. Handler.
 A person with a disability who is the user of a service animal or assistance animal, or the person bringing an animal onto University property.

-A. No pets are permitted in University facilities except that fish contained in aquariums no larger than ten (10) gallons are allowed in residential facilities.
+A. No pets are permitted in University facilities except that fish contained in aquariums no larger than ten (10) gallons are allowed in residential facilities and University employees living in residential facilities are allowed pets with approval from the Office of Housing and Resdiential Life.

 1. Dogs on leashes are allowed outside on campus grounds but must be attended to at all times.
 Dogs may not be left tied or tethered to any University property, including but not limited to, buildings, railings, bike racks, fire hydrants, fences, sign posts, benches, or trees.
 Unattended dogs or dogs not on leashes will be subject to removal.
 Reports of unattended animals should be directed to the University Police who will contact the appropriate county agency.